j5s/bin2src/README.md

 Keep in mind that it's always possible for an "advanced" user extract the file, even inside the executable.

+### Give a Star! :star:
+If you like this project and find it useful, please give it a star.
+I appreciate very much!
+Thanks!

 <a name="usage"></a>
 ## Usage